Are you an adviser? Go to Unbiased Pro

 Perhaps your market is developing fast, or there is a dangerous new competitor.

 You might need to cut costs or increase productivity, or you might just want to introduce flexible working.
+Considering the company's culture and values is vital when implementing change.

 Usually, business change will relate to increasing competitiveness, creating a better working environment or responding to external pressures.